barsimark/stock-price-predictor/README.md

 ## Plans for the future

-- Add baseline models: moving average, linear extrapolation
+- Add baseline models: extrapolation
 - Add new LSTM model with Nvidia and QQQ as inputs, and Nvidia prediction as output
 - Optimize the hyperparameters of the ESN model
 - Compare the results of each model and determine the best